CastyLoz17/calcwriter_blueprint/README.md

 So uh, once upon a bus ride home, I had a brain blast — a year before, I made math equations that mimicked computer logic ops like `AND`, `OR`, `NOT`, etc. Then I got spicy and added stuff like `SIGN`, `TO_BOOL`, and `EQUALS_TO`.
 I even hacked together `if` statements and pseudo-loops! but...
 I couldn’t store variables (tragic).

 Eventually I realized I could abuse rounding errors and tangent’s cycly-ness to make storage actually _work_.
 Huge win.
 But typing those monster equations by hand?
-Pain. so the project died (rip scrap paper notes).
+Pain.
+So the project died (rip scrap paper notes).

 Then I wondered if a calculator could be turing complete (spoiler: no 💀), which spiraled into "what if I made it _automate itself_"?
 Thus, **Calcwriter** was born.